 What are the symptoms of COVID-19?

-Symptoms are similar to what you might feel with a bad cold, moderate respiratory illness, or seasonal influenza.
-These might include:
+Symptoms of COVID-19 have been recently updated and are similar to what you might feel with a bad cold, moderate respiratory illness, or seasonal influenza.
+They can appear anywhere from 2-14 days after exposure to the virus and may include:

 - Fever (temperature above 100.4)